waikato-llm/llm-dataset-converter/README.md

 ## File encodings

-Most readers offer the `--encoding` option to override the automatically determined file encoding, as that can be wrong due to only inspect a fixed number of bytes.
+Most readers offer the `--encoding` option to override the automatically determined file encoding, as that can be wrong due to only inspecting a fixed number of bytes.
 The number of bytes of a file inspected can be influenced via the following environment variable: